2019 Water & Sewer Rehab Projects

 April 21, 2019 Update:

 See the attached project exhibit for an overview of the upcoming work areas and general project status.
-Work on North 27th Street will resume on March 25 near the BBWA Canal crossing north of Poly Drive.
-Construction will involve installing new water main and fire hydrants.
-The three west-most lanes of North 27th Street will be closed in the vicinity of the work, resulting in one lane of traffic in each direction.
+Construction on North 27th Street during the week starting April 22 will continue between Poly Drive and Rimrock Road.
+Work will involve installing new water main and fire hydrants.
+The three west-most lanes of North 27th Street will continue to be closed in the vicinity of the work, resulting in one lane of traffic in each direction.
 Toward the end of the week, a separate water main crossing of North 27th Street just south of Rimrock Road will begin.
 Traffic control will change substantially during a portion of this work, resulting in traffic being shifted to the west side of North 27th Street.
 As always, all reasonable efforts will be made to minimize inconveniences to business access and to general traffic flow.
 Pressure testing and water quality testing of the new water mains will occur following each completed segment of pipeline installation, and then asphalt pavement restoration will follow.

 Thank you for your patience and consideration as the Contractor performs work in your area.